 3 Methods Used by the Supply Sales Managers to Drive Value in the Channel.

 On the surface, measuring value in the supply chain appears black and white: a quantifiable and objective piece of data that defines a company’s status.
 But, the process in which a company acquires its value is anything but simple.

 But if one thing does remain consistent, it’s this: all businesses want more value.

 So, how do businesses participating in the supply chain increase their value?

 I can tell you it goes far beyond strong negotiation tactics to acquire a cut-rate unit cost.
 Integrated supply chains of today rely on a balanced approach that focuses on developing quality products over inexpensive productivity.
-Supply experts have shifted from a traditional ‘transactional-base’ philosophy to one that relies on B2B cohesion, understanding, and mutual success.
+Therefore, supply experts have shifted from a traditional ‘transactional-base’ philosophy to one that relies on B2B cohesion, understanding, and mutual success.
 The outcome may mandate additional time and work to solidify, but the results are far superior in authenticity and opportunity.

 Here are 3 Philosophies Supply Professionals Are Implementing to Drive Value: